 As a result, the housing coordinator can become a spokesperson for the housing needs of residents.
 Development projects are complex and sometimes options for affordable housing are overlooked.
 Fran Stanley, Mousing Coordinator in Groton, points out that the housing coordinator can be the town employee who focuses on keeping the need for diverse housing options on the table.
-"In my role as the housing coordinator, I have helped the town realize small victories and progress on affordable housing, and hopefully there will eventually be a big success)" Fran's 19-
+"In my role as the housing coordinator, I have helped the town realize small victories and progress on affordable housing, and hopefully there will eventually be a big success)" Fran's 19-hour per week position is also funded by CPA.

-For communities that wil€ fund the Housing Coordinator position 100% with CPA dollars, there's an important caveat: per the CPA legislation, the coordinator will be limited to working on housing issues for residents who earn up to 100% of the areawide median income (AMI).
-If the desire is to have the coordinator support residents or housing developments at income levels above 100% of AMI, their salary should be funded in part by funding.
+For communities that wile fund the Housing Coordinator position 100% with CPA dollars, there's an important caveat: per the CPA legislation, the coordinator will be limited to working on housing issues for residents who earn up to 100% of the areawide median income (AMI).
+If the desire is to have the coordinator support residents or housing developments at income levels above 100% of AMI, their salary should be funded in part by non-CPA funds.
+Similarly, the Housing Coordinator, if funded solely with CPA funds, would be limited to working on projects eligible for CPA funding.